 Of course, this overly successful and already legendary series couldn’t be ignored.
-But we decided to stop at the very first part of the trilogy which was released in 2011.
+But we decided to stop at the first part of the trilogy, released in 2011.
 Japanese developers from “From Software” decided to remind gamers of what games looked like before the casual age took off.

 But the main feature of Dark Souls is not its overwhelming difficulty and hostility towards the player.
-It is a role game, despite being too focused on its slasher fighting component.
+Despite being too focused on its slasher fighting component, it is a role game.
 Dozens of possible character builds, a possibility to join guilds that offer unique abilities and hidden quests, the open world where every NPC or an item found will reveal a separate story to a player.
 All those features are just amazing.

 9. Kingdom Come Deliverance

-Another game that can serve as a refuge for players from the modern gaming industry where developers compete in making games simpler (the “press X to win” age).
+Another game that can be a refuge for players from the modern gaming industry where developers compete to make games simpler (the “press X to win” age).
 It’s a pity, but hardcore and medieval Tamagotchi scared most players and made them quit Kingdom Come Deliverance.